Chen-style tai chi: Recent history

 For nearly thirty years, until his death in 1958, Chen Fake diligently taught the art of Chen-style tai chi to a select group of students.
 As a result, a strong Beijing Chen-style tradition centered around his "New Frame" variant of Chen Village "Old Frame" survived after his death.
 His legacy was spread throughout China by the efforts of his senior students.

 The Cultural Revolution (1966–1976) resulted in a period of Chen-style tai chi decline.
 Radical students led a campaign to suppress the "Four Olds", which included the practice of martial arts.
 Training facilities were closed and practitioners were prosecuted.
 Many Chen masters were publicly denounced.
 For example, Chen Zhaopei was pushed to the point of attempting suicide, and Hong Junsheng was left malnourished.
 Training was continued in secret and at great personal risk ensuring the continuation of the tradition.

 During the Era of Reconstruction (1976–1989), the policy of repression of traditional Chinese culture was reversed.
 Under this new climate, Chen-style tai chi was once again allowed to be practiced openly.
 Through a series of government-sponsored meetings and various provincial and national tournaments, Chen-style tai chi regained its reputation as an important branch of Chinese martial arts.
 In addition, those meetings created a new generation of Chen-style teachers.

 The start of the internationalisation of Chen-style can be traced to 1981.
 A tai chi association from Japan went on a promotional tour to the Chen village.
 The success of this trip created interest in Chen-style tai chi both nationally and internationally.
 Soon tai chi enthusiasts from other countries started their pilgrimage to Chen village.
 The increasing interest led all levels of the Chinese governments to improve the infrastructure and support of the village including the establishment of martial art schools, hotels and tourist associations.

 In 1983, martial artists from the Chen village received full government support to promote Chen-style tai chi abroad.
-Some of the best Chen stylists became international "roaming ambassadors" known as the "Four Buddha Warrior Attendants".
-Those four Chen stylists including Chen Xiaowang, Chen Zhenglei, Wang Xian (王西安) and Zhu Tiancai (朱天才) traveled relentlessly giving global workshops and creating an international group of Chen-style practitioners.
+Four top Chen stylists: Chen Xiaowang, Chen Zhenglei, Wang Xian (王西安) and Zhu Tiancai (朱天才) traveled relentlessly giving global workshops and created an international group of Chen-style practitioners; they became known as the "Four Buddha Warrior Attendants".

 Other well known Chen teachers active in China or overseas include: